viepovsky/github-repo-fetch/README.md

 To use the application you must make a request to `http://localhost:8080/api/v1/repositories` with the `username` parameter.

 For example, to check my repositories, use the following link `http://localhost:8080/api/v1/repositories?username=viepovsky`

+### Note on Request Limits

+##### Please note that this application does not use authentication, and the GitHub API has request limits of 60 requests per hour for a given IP address.
+If you encounter issues due to exceeding this limit, you may need to wait for the limit to reset or consider using authentication with a personal access token for higher request limits.

 ## Response schema